adarshu/GeocodeService/README.md

 </pre>

 Sample config file:
-Note: values in <test> should be set to the appropriate value) The Api keys below are required for the Google and Here services below
+Note: xxx values should be set to the appropriate value The Api keys below are required for the Google and Here services below

 <pre>